Documentation

 • statusRaw: string

-Raw status response in the form of a string.
+Plaintext status response in the form of JSON.
 Useful when status fails to parse.

 • .setDnsServers(): ((serverArray: string[]) => Promise<boolean>)

-Pass in a parameter which is an array of hostnames or IP addresses of DNS servers.
-It will either return true, or throw an error.
+Accepts an array of hostnames or IP addresses of DNS servers.
+It will either return true, or throw an error, otherwise, it uses the default DNS servers of your computer.

 Usage: